 Local councils operate within a wide statutory framework.
 These standing orders incorporate the NALC model standing orders and refer to many statutory requirements to which councils are subject.
 It is not possible for the standing orders to contain or refer to all the statutory or legal requirements which apply to local councils.
 For example, it is not practical for standing orders to document all obligations under data protection legislation.
-The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's standing orders.
+The statutory requirements to which a council's standing orders.